-Applications for both MA and PhD programs are required to meet admission and application requirements for both the Graduate & Postdoctoral Studies at UBC and the Department of Psychology.
+Applicants for both the MA and PhD programs are required to meet admission and application requirements for both the Graduate & Postdoctoral Studies at UBC and the Department of Psychology.

-Admission to the graduate program is similar to any research-intensive psychology department in North America and does not conduct pre-assessments of applicants’ credentials.
+Admission to the graduate program is similar to any research-intensive psychology department in North America.
+We do not conduct pre-assessments of applicants’ credentials.
 Prospective applicants are strongly encouraged to review all information posted on this website.
 In addition, they are advised to review individual research area websites for area-specific requirements, and to identify potential supervisors, and to review their websites.